rsspdc/checklists/README.md

 **To check the box for each of these items should be attainable for any project.**
 To facilitate this you can **check the box at different tiers, Bronze, Silver, Gold and Platinum.**
 Whilst **Bronze aims to be highly attainable Platinum is highly aspirational** and **essentially no project should expect to have Platinum across the board**, indeed if you do your probably overdoing it.
+Do not be scared if you do not even understand what the silver and above items mean, the difficulty curve is quite steep!
+Check out the expandable details sections for some resources on steps you can take to start ticking boxes.
 **To achieve an overall bronze rating you must achieve at least bronze in all categories.**

 Points are assigned to the rankings, **1 point for a Bronze and 4 for a Platinum** in each category.
 **Overall project tier is determined by the mean of the score across categories rounded to the nearest integer.**
-Thus a total of 18 points and mean score of 2.25 is a silver tier overall if and only if all ratings are at least 1.
+Thus a total of 18 points and mean score of 1.8 is a bronze tier overall if and only if all ratings are at least 1.
 **A high score is possible that does not 'medal'** because of important deficiencies in some of the key characteristics of the research software.

 (there are plans for repo badges with scores and medals)